fricciardi/datetime2/docs/base_classes.rst

    >>> print(t2)
    1/2 of a day, 1/4 of a day to UTC

+..
+TODO: add "localize" method to get a naive instance from an aware one

 The following table lists all available time representations and the attributes by which they are reachable: